alpizano/algoexpert/README.md

 Note that the target sum has to be obtained by summing two different integers in the array; you can't add a single integer to itself in order to obtain the target sum.

 You can assume that there will be at msot one pair of numbers summing up to the target sum.

+###`Palindrome Check`
+Write a function that takes in a non-empty string and that returns a boolean representing whether the string is a palindrome.

+A palindrome is defined as a string that's written the same forward and backward.
+Note that single-character strings are palindromes.